C-Undritz/Boardgame-Bazaar/README.md

 *	[PIP - package installation](https://pip.pypa.io/en/stable/)
 *	[Git](https://git-scm.com/)

-The current live website is hosted as a Heroku app, however the images and static files are hosted on an AWS simple storage service (s3).
-These instructions cover the process to deploy to these.
+The current live website is hosted as a [Heroku](https://www.heroku.com) app, however the images and static files are hosted on an [AWS](https://aws.amazon.com) simple storage service (s3).
+[Stripe](https://stripe.com) is utilised for the management of financial transactions and [Gmail](https://google.com) is used for emails.
+The instructions in this section cover the process to set up and use these services.

 # Running the project locally
 To work on the project code locally a clone can be taken by following the steps below or downloading the files as a zip file.
 To see the options, open the desired repository and select the drop down menu button ‘Code’ (found under the repo name and above the list of files).